cabforum/servercert/docs/EVG.md

     - HTTP URL for the Root CA's Certification Practice Statement

-(3) The certificatePolicies extension in EV Certificates issued to Subscribers MUST include the following:ÃÂ
+(3) The certificatePolicies extension in EV Certificates issued to Subscribers MUST include the following:

    certificatePolicies:policyIdentifier (Required)